-The bridges developed by the 2Smart team are available in the built-in addon market in the platform admin interface.
+The bridges developed by the 2Smart team are available in the built-in addon market in the admin interface of the open-source home automation system.
 In addition to those designed to connect to the platform of devices using various Internet of Things protocols, the market includes addons for using voice commands to control the system, the OpenWeather service for configuring scenarios using its data, etc.

 The list of ready-made bridges in the 2Smart Standalone market also contains those that allow you to use the ESPHome syntax to configure your devices.
 The MQTT Adapter bridge enables you to bring the messages that your devices send to the broker’s MQTT topics in accordance with the 2Smart convention.
 Separate bridges in the market make it possible to connect 2Smart Cloud devices to 2Smart Standalone and vice versa.
 Below, we will show examples of how these and other addons can be used in practice.

 Below, we show three cases of using the 2Smart Standalone platform in practice, ranking them from the simplest to the most advanced.
-All platform users described below adhere to the philosophy that a full-fledged smart home automation platform should work as autonomously as possible and not require attention after setting up the main scenarios.
+All platform users described below adhere to the philosophy that the best open-source home automation platform should work as autonomously as possible and not require attention after setting up the main scenarios.
 Interaction with the mobile or web application should be kept to a minimum.

 The simplest case of using the automation platform belongs to a member of the 2Smart team, who prefers the development of 2Smart Cloud devices and uses the local platform only to implement those scenarios unavailable in the cloud.

-The devices mentioned above are connected to the local open-source automation platform using the “2Smart Cloud Integration” bridge.
+The devices mentioned above are connected to the local open-source home automation software using the “2Smart Cloud Integration” bridge.
 In addition, the user connected a Zigbee gateway stick to a mini-computer with a deployed automation platform, allowing him to connect a control cube that works using this protocol.